Members

 Pratt’s recordings for Angel/EMI include A Long Way From Normal, an all Beethoven Sonata CD, Live From South Africa, Transformations and an all Bach disc with the St. Lawrence String Quartet.
 His most recent recordings are the Brahms Sonatas for Cello and Piano with Zuill Bailey for Telarc and a recording of the music of Judith Lang Zaimont with the Harlem Quartet for Navona Records.

-Pratt is currently Professor of Piano and Artist in Residence at CCM.
-He was recently named the Artistic Director of the Cincinnati World Piano Competition and is also the Artistic Director of the Art of the Piano Festival at CCM.
+During his tenure at CCM, Pratt was Professor of Piano and Artist in Residence at CCM.
+He was also Artistic Director of the Cincinnati World Piano Competition and is the Artistic Director of the Art of the Piano Festival at CCM.

 Sandra M. Rivers